-3. This level represents the highest annual quarterly Locational Running Average calculated from the data collected.
+3 This level represents the highest annual quarterly Locational Running Average calculated from the data collected.

-4. This level represents the highest annual quarterly Average calculated from the data collected.
+4 This level represents the highest annual quarterly Average calculated from the data collected.

-5. For healthy individuals, the sodium intake from water is not important, because a much greater intake of sodium takes place from salt in the diet.
-However, sodium levels above the recommended upper limit may be of concern to individuals on a sodium restricted diet.
+5 For healthy individuals, the sodium intake from water is not important, because a much greater intake of sodium takes place from salt in the diet.
+However, sodium levels above the recommended upper limit may be of concern to individuals on a sodium-restricted diet.

-6. Turbidity is a measure of the cloudiness of the water.
+6 Turbidity is a measure of the cloudiness of the water.
 100% of the turbidity readings were below the treatment technique requirement of 0.3 ntu.
 We monitor it because it is a good indicator of the effectiveness of our filtration system.

-7. The State of New Jersey allows us to monitor for some substances less than once per year.
+7 The state of New Jersey allows us to monitor for some substances less than once per year because the concentrations of these substances do not change frequently.
 Some of our data, though representative, is more than one year old.